metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Jared Goff only attempted one pass deeper than 10 yards in the first half.
 Truly amazing.
 Any production Detroit saw on offense can almost entirely be attributed to their ground game.
 Pittsburgh is giving up serious yards on offense.

 Interestingly enough, Detroit's two-minute offense consisted almost entirely of runs.
 Maybe an indictment of Jared Goff?

+***

+## Saints @ Titans

+Both teams impressing me, Tennessee especially.
+Their offensive plays in the first half have been wickedly creative, maybe in an effort to compensate for the loss of both Derrick Henry and Julio Jones.
+Though one trick play involving an offensive lineman running a route did almost end up costing them in the form of an interception.

+This Marcus Johnson kid has some talent.
+His route running inside the middle of the field has yielded some big dividends so far.

+Tennessee's pass rush may be one of the best in the league.

+Trevor Siemian showing some moxie in his quarterbacking, connecting on a deep pass to Deonte Harris on a drive ending in a touchdown.